akinwilson/kmlflow/README.md

 ## Usage

-The `examples/` folder contains `python` code where an experiment is set up, run and tracked, using the katib and mlflow SDKs clients.
-Running the examples will populate the user interface with experimental data.
-The examples demonstrate how to set up experiments for blackbox optimization problems faced in applied machine learning and how to systematically track these experiments.
+The `examples/` folder contains `python` code where experiments are set up, run and tracked, using the Katib and MLFlow SDKs clients.
+Particularly, the `track.py` script exemplifies the use fo the MLFlow client to track both the system and model metrics, artifacts and model parameters. `publish.py` demonstrates how to automate the process of constructing the serving image following the fitting routine of a model whilst relying on the MLFlow artifact server to construct this image.
+Finally, `proposal.py` presents how you can set up hyperparameter optimization experiments using the Katib SDK and tracking trials of this experiment via the MLFlow server, with the option to automate the serving image constructing following each trial.

-To make use of the object artifact store provided by MinIO that replaces s3 for a local deployment, you need to export the following environment variables
+To make use of the object artifact store provided by MinIO that replaces s3 for a local deployment of MLFlow, you need to export the following environment variables.

-**NOTE**: if you are planning to publish the serving container to a remote registry, adjust `DOCKER_USERNAME` to your own registry account name and make sure you're logged in at the CLI level.
+**NOTE**: Before wanting to execute `publish.py`, if you are planning to publish the serving image to a remote registry, adjust `DOCKER_USERNAME`to your own registry account name and make sure you're logged in at the CLI level.
+For `proposal.py`, due to the fact the serving image constructed at the end of each routine is done so from within the running container and hence, requires the underlying container to also login to the Dockerhub registry.
+Hence, a [personal access token](https://docs.docker.com/security/for-developers/access-tokens/) needs to be provided via `DOCKER_PASSWORD` in order to run `proposal.py`.
+To execute `track.py` you do not need to export the environment variables `DOCKER_PASSWORD` and `DOCKER_USERNAME`.

 ```bash
 export AWS_ACCESS_KEY_ID="minioaccesskey"